leetebbs/nftf-forge/README.md

 ## 🚀 How It Works - The Magic Behind the Scenes

 ### 1. 🔗 **Connect Your Wallet**
-Simply connect your Web3 wallet to Shape Network.
+Simply connect your Web3 wallet to Shape Sepolia Network.

 ### 2. 🎨 **Choose Your Theme & Rarity**
 You have full creative control!
 Select from five distinct artistic themes: